-Chapter 4 R Coding Basics
+Chapter 5 R Coding Basics

-Now that you know how to navigate RStudio and have a working project, we’ll take a look at the basics of R. As we’re chemist first, and not computer programmers, we’ll try and avoid as much of the nitty-gritty underneath the hood aspects of R. However, a risk of this approach is being unable to understand errors and warnings preventing your code from running.
+Now that you know how to navigate RStudio and have a working project, we’ll take a look at the basics of R. As we’re chemists first, and not computer programmers, we’ll try and avoid as much of the nitty-gritty underneath the hood aspects of R. However, a risk of this approach is being unable to understand errors and warnings preventing your code from running.
 As such, we’ll introduce the most important and pertinent aspects of the R language to meet your environmental chemistry needs.

-4.1 Variables
+5.1 Variables

 We’ve already talked about how R can be used like a calculator: